Edita-L/Project1EL/README.md

 *Note: This site is for a fictitious business, created purely for the purpose of my 1st Project.
 It is my first Milestone for the Code Institute Diploma in Full Stack Development*

-Coco &Co is a Bakery shop in Bath, offering to buy a selection of English, French and Lithuanian cakes, baked from mainly locally grown and sourced produce.
+Coco&Co is a Bakery shop in Bath, offering to buy a selection of English, French and Lithuanian cakes, baked from mainly locally grown and sourced produce.
 It is created by and for lovers of sweet bakes who are looking to buy a treat in Bath area.

 ---

 ## User Experience (UX)

-I have attampted to create an uncluttered and responsive site with a very simple and clean home page where the main feature is an inviting background and an easy access to The Cake page link, where a range of products is displayed.
+I have attampted to create an uncluttered and responsive site with a very simple and clean home page where the main feature is an inviting background and an easy access to The Cake page link, with a range of products is displayed.
 Full viewport sets the tone for the rest of the site.
 The goal is to give a clear idea of products offered and use bright and inviting colours.

 - **The header and footer:**
     * Consistent throughout Home, Cakes, Order and About Us pages;